Rohitku01/tik-tak-toe/README.md

 Loops

-Game Loop: Uses a while loop to keep the game running until a player wins or the board is full.
+Game Loop: Uses a for loop to keep the game running until a player wins or the board is full.

 Turn Loop: Uses a for loop to iterate through the possible moves